OpenBitcoinPrivacyProject/wallet-ratings/2015-2/questionnaire.md

 14. Does the application uninstall process for your application eliminate all evidence from the user's device that the application was previously installed?
 Does it also eliminate wallet data?
 15. Does your application use techniques such as steganography to store persistent wallet metadata in a form not identifiable as belong to a Bitcoin wallet application?
 16. Please describe the degree to which users can use passwords/PINs to protect their data:
-    a.
-Can the user set a password/PIN to protect their private keys?
+    1. Can the user set a password/PIN to protect their private keys?
-    b.
-Can the user set a password/PIN to protect their public keys and balance information?
+    2. Can the user set a password/PIN to protect their public keys and balance information?
-    c.
-Can the user set a password/PIN to encrypt other wallet metadata, such as address books and transaction notes?
+    3. Can the user set a password/PIN to encrypt other wallet metadata, such as address books and transaction notes?
-    d.
-Does the application use a single password/PIN to cover all protected data, or does it allow the use of multiple passwords/PINs?
+    4. Does the application use a single password/PIN to cover all protected data, or does it allow the use of multiple passwords/PINs?

   ### Custodianship